Minors in Duke Programs

 The Program Director will be responsible for registering program staff, obtaining any necessary written agreements, and ensuring compliance with the Minors Policy.
 Complete instructions for registering a program are available here.

-1. First, the Program Director must get approval for their planned minors program at the Dean or Vice President level (or written designee).
-Programs under the University system require approval from the Provost's Office after a recommendation from the relevant Dean.
+1. First, the Program Director must get approval for their planned minors program at the Departmental level.
+Programs under the University system require approval from the Provost's Office after approval from the relevant Dean.
+During the registration process an approval notice will be sent to the Dean or Vice President level (or written designee).

 2. Then, at least four weeks before the Program start date, the Program Director must Register a New Program by providing basic program information and listing the names and email addresses for all program staff members (any adult who will interact with Minors as part of a program).
 The Program Director will also be responsible for ensuring all staff members complete the required minors training and a Duke background check before the program begins.

-3. Additionally, the Program Director also prepare the appropriate Participation Agreements and Health Forms, and send to youthprotection@duke.edu for review.
+3. Additionally, for many programs the Program Director also prepares the appropriate Participation Agreements and Health Forms, and send to youthprotection@duke.edu for review.
 The Program Director must collect completed agreements signed by the Minors who intends to participate and their parent/guardian.
 The Program Director must retain all forms until 3 years after the relevant Minor turns 18.

 4. The Program Director must review and comply with the Standards Guide for Minors Programs at Duke.